akeneo/pim-docs/cookbook/ui_customization/add_a_tab_to_product_edit_form.rst

         }
     );

-For now this is a pretty dummy extension, but this is a good start !
+For now this is a pretty dumb extension, but this is a good start !

 Let's register this file in the `requirejs` configuration